chatalot processes lots of large language model chats in R and is an extension of ellmer.

 Parallel Processing

-Parallel processing requests multiple chats at a time across multiple R processes using future:
+Parallel processing requests multiple chats at a time across multiple R processes using future workers:

 Features